A second-order fully-balanced structure-preserving variational discretization scheme for the Cahn-Hilliard Navier-Stokes system: Discretization method and main results

 for all $\bar\psi_{h,\tau},\bar \xi_{h,\tau} \in P_0(\Itau;\Vh)$, $\bar\vv_{h,\tau} \in P_0(\Itau;\Vh^d)$, $\bar q_{h,\tau} \in P_0(\Itau;\Qh)$ and all $n \le N$. \end{problem}

 Recall that functions with a bar symbol are piecewise constant in time, and that $\bar \phi_{h,\tau} = \bar \pi_\tau^0 \phi_{h,\tau}$ also denotes the $L^2$-orthogonal projection onto such functions.

-\begin{remark} The proposed scheme consists of a mixed finite element approximation in space together with a variational time-discretization approach.
+\begin{remark} The proposed scheme consists of a mixed finite element approximation in space together with a variational time-discretization approach, akin to the average vector field method \cite{Gonzales96,McLachlanEtAl99}.
 Since the test functions are discontinuous in time, the system~\eqref{eq:pg1}--\eqref{eq:pg4} yields an implicit time-stepping scheme, similar to a Crank-Nicolson method; see \cite{Akrivis11,AndreevSchweitzer2014} for details.
 The finite element pair employed for the fluid flow problem amounts to the Taylor-Hood element and is discrete inf-sup stable; see \cite{GiraultRaviart,John2016}.
 Further note that the approximation order of the finite element spaces and the time discretization are fully balanced.
 As we will show below, the proposed method is in fact second order accurate in space and time, and in all variables. \end{remark}